Fountain Valley, 0.13%, Client Going 88 MPH on Freeway

 Greg Hill of Greg Hill & Associates pointed out the problems with the CHP officer’s administration of the PAS test, as well as the chain of custody problems with the blood test.
 Greg even brought a sample chain of custody form from another Orange County case to show an example of how the chain of custody is supposed to be maintained and gave a copy to the young District Attorney for his file.

 After several appearances in the Westminster court and a letter to the young DA’s supervisor concerning the case, the DA agreed to reduce his offer to the minimum offer for an uneventful, cooperative, first-time DUI.
 Our client accepted.
-This offer included a three month DUI class, a $390 fine, plus penalties and assessments and attendance at one session of MADD, as well as being on summary probation for 36 months.
+This offer included a three-month DUI class, a $390 fine, plus penalties and assessments and attendance at one session of MADD, as well as being on summary probation for 36 months.
+No jail was part of the offer.

 For more information about what are the differences between a first-time DUI and a wet reckless, as well as why a chain of custody for the blood is important, click on the following articles: